2018-19 Back-to-School Information

 Please note that the buttons will be activated as soon as we receive the information from those departments.

 This information is also available under the I AM A CURRENT PARENT tab.
 Please click on Parent Portal and then select Important Files.
-You do not need login credentials to access this page.
-Login credentials will be issued to all new families at the end of July.
+You do not need login credentials to access this page, although login credentials have been emailed to parents.

 Porter-Gaud offers a wide variety of highly-popular summer camp programs.
 Please take advantage of these opportunities for your child(ren) to meet some of their new classmates and become more familiar with the campus.